OMGarad/CS-F429-NLP-Group_Project/README.md

 # Literature Shelves and Relations
-Created in the fulfillment of the requirements of CS F429: Natural Language Processing
+Created in partial fulfillment of the requirements of CS F429: Natural Language Processing (BITS Pilani K K Birla Goa Campus)

 ## Part 1 -
 This code divides research papers into shelves and sub-shelves in a hierarchical manner using [NLTK](https://www.nltk.org/) and [spacy](https://spacy.io/).
 An LDA model forms the basis for the clustering algorithm.